-As you build your vacation rental website, keep in mind that online reviews should be the backbone of your web presence.
+As you build or maintain your vacation rental website, keep in mind that online reviews should be one of the backbones of your web presence.
 With the right strategies, you can turn your reviews into a powerful tool for attracting new visitors and creating a database of loyal repeat guests.

 Why do you need vacation rental reviews?

-Many hospitality businesses fall short of their competition for a simple reason: they don’t have reviews.
 As more travelers than ever are taking the time to research and read reviews of accommodation before booking, vacation rental owners can’t afford to miss out.
-Here are the main reasons that you need to publish vacation rental reviews on your website.
+Here are the main reasons why you need to publish reviews on your vacation rental website.

 Travelers rely on others’ opinions to make the right decision for their trips.
 A Phocuswright study for TripAdvisor found that 83% of respondents said reviews helped them pick the right hotel, and 53% won’t commit to a booking without having read reviews first.
-What’s more, 80% of travelers read between six and 12 reviews before making a booking.
+Additionally, 80% of travelers read between 6 and 12 reviews before making a booking.

 The reviews a business has clearly have a huge impact on reservation numbers.
-In order to capture your potential guests when they are researching for their next trip, be sure to have up-to-date reviews on display on your site.
+In order to capture your potential guests when they are researching for their next trip, be sure to showcase all your reviews and have them up-to-date on your site.

 Earning guest trust is a big topic for vacation rental owners.
 If your website isn’t credible, you’ll have a hard time securing bookings.
 Just as you need the technical security certificates and HTTPS for guests to make safe online bookings, you need vacation rental reviews to make your business trustworthy.